Sheryl Williams Stapleton: Investigation and resignation

 Investigators from the New Mexico Attorney General's office executed a search warrant on July 27, 2021, on Stapleton's home, business, and employer.
 On July 30, 2021, Stapleton resigned from the House amid a criminal investigation into alleged "racketeering, money laundering, receiving illegal kickbacks, and violations of the New Mexico Governmental Conduct Act".

-On Aug 31, 2021, Albuquerque Public Schools fired Stapleton from her position as Career and Technical Education director.
+On August 31, 2021, Albuquerque Public Schools fired Stapleton from her position as Career and Technical Education director.

 Stapleton was charged in state court on September 20, 2021, with 28 criminal counts, including racketeering, money laundering and fraud by diverting funds from Albuquerque Public Schools and receiving kickbacks from Robotics Learning Management LLC "in return for arranging or recommending the purchase, lease or ordering of the company’s goods by Albuquerque Public Schools."
 On March 26, 2024, Joseph Johnson, owner of Robotics Management Learning Systems, and Sheryl Williams Stapleton were indicted in federal court due to federal funds being used during the fraud in the case.
-The 23 page indictment alleges that Johnson provided blank checks that allowed Stapleton to get kickbacks of $1,152,506 from the funds that were paid to Robotics Management Learning Systems through a mixture of state and federal Perkins funds.
+The 23-page indictment alleges that Johnson provided blank checks that allowed Stapleton to get kickbacks of $1,152,506 from the funds that were paid to Robotics Management Learning Systems through a mixture of state and federal Perkins funds.
+On August 14, 2026, Stapleton was convicted by a federal jury of all 31 felony charges against her, with Johnson being convicted of 28 felony charges.
+Stapleton and Johnson were released with sentencing to follow within 90 days.